rhean-propp/game_development/adventure_game/docs/100_days_of_code_log.md

 Yesterday was the first day of 100 days of code that I missed.
 It was by no means intentional, my day was jam packed and doing 100 days of code slipped my mind.
 So today I'm doing twice the work, 2 hours to make up for the lost time.

+### Day 75: April 29th, 2022
+#####

+**Today's Progress:**
+1. Began structuring out verb/noun parser.

+**Thoughts:**

+I need to build the verb / noun parser before I continue with player movement.
+Once this is built, a very simple mode for player input should work.
+We should be able to identify what types of commands the player is trying to do.

+It would be also beneficial to create the load game function now.
+If only for testing.
+Since running through every single command to get to where I need to test, or commenting out the code gets very time consuming very quick.

+After doing some basic testing, i'm wondering if doing the noun/verb parser is a good idea at all.
+I would like the player to be able to type in full sentences.
+It would make the experience more immersive.

+### Day 76: April 30th, 2022
+#####

+**Today's Progress:**
+1. Worked through adventure game programming in java.

+**Thoughts:**

+Learned that C# looks at the contents of a string when doing a comparison, where Java looks at the abolsute value of a string when doing a comparison.